LucasZeiger/stviz-animate/README.md

 - Advanced timeline canvas for fine-grained sequencing and filtering (beta).
 - Loop video export with quality presets (Current viewport, 1080p, 4K).
 - Mock dataset generator for quick demos.
 The mock data generation needs some more work to look more tissue - like and potentially have other presets, but works for now.
-- Built-in .h5ad -> .stviz converter (uses your Python environment or an optional managed user-data venv).
+- Built-in .h5ad -> .stviz converter (runs in an app-managed user-data venv).

 ## Quick start